 Why You Should Buy Icelandic Souvenirs?

-Not only will some cute souvenirs from Iceland remind you of the amazing country, they are great for the local people and tourism too.
+Not only will some cute souvenirs from Iceland remind you of the amazing country, they are great for the local people and there are some great positive economic tourism impacts too..

 Many people sell handmade crafts, clothes and jewellery for a living.